The European Council agreed to delay the United Kingdom’s withdrawal date until 31 January 2020.

 - Brexit and the availability of medical devices (The National Supervisory Authority for Welfare and Health)

-The right to social security is not based on citizenship but on whether you are working or living in Finland and staying here legally.
-With regard to Kela’s benefits, residence in Finland is usually determined in accordance with social security legislation.
+The right to social security is not based on citizenship but on whether you are staying or working in Finland and resident here legally.
+With regard to Social Insurance Institution’s (Kela) benefits, residence in Finland is usually determined in accordance with social welfare legislation.
 In other words, Kela decides whether you are entitled to social security because you live in Finland.

 If you live in Finland or are moving here, first your municipality of residence is determined under the Municipality of Residence Act.
 The Registry Office enters the information about your municipality in the Population Information System.
 Then, because you have a municipality of residence in Finland, you have the right to access the municipal health and social services.
 However, anybody staying in Finland will have access to urgent medical treatment and the basic social services, Some Kela benefits are only available to those who have a municipality of residence in Finland.